-In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater fish Marketing Corporation released by the Government of Canada in 2019, the appointed interlocutor has provided the Minister of Fisheries, Oceans and the Canadian Coast Guard with a report on his findings which is currently being reviewed to determine the next steps in the transformation process.
+In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater fish Marketing Corporation released by the Government of Canada in 2019, the appointed interlocutor has provided the Minister of Fisheries, Oceans and the Canadian Coast Guard with a report on his findings.
+On Thursday, January 21, 2021, the Minister of Fisheries, Oceans and the Canadian Coast Guard acknowledged receipt of the Interlocutor's report and accepted the Interlocutor's recommendation that there is willingness and capacity to pursue transforming FFMC to a harvester-led entity.
+The report recommends that the Government of Canada provide support to an Interim Committee to perform due diligence on transforming the Corporation into a harvester-led entity.